Boomer TV Trivia: Hawaii Five-O

 Hawaii Five-O's creator and producer Leonard Freeman had moved to Hawaii after a heart attack, and stories vary as to how the series came about.
 Almost all of the episodes were filmed entirely on location in Hawaii, with only a couple filmed in Los Angeles, Hong Kong, and Singapore.

-Richard Boone and Gregory Peck were considered for the part of Captain Steve McGarrett, but actor Jack Lord was asked at the last minute to read for the part, and within a week was in Hawaii filming the series that he would henceforth remembered for.
+Richard Boone and Gregory Peck were considered for the part of Captain Steve McGarrett on Hawaii Five-O, but actor Jack Lord was asked at the last minute to read for the part, and within a week was in Hawaii filming the series that he would henceforth remembered for.

 Lord was the star of Hawaii Five-O and had a financial interest in it as well, having helped with the concept.
 After Leonard Freeman died in 1974, Jack Lord took over as Executive Producer, and had complete control over the series content.
 Years after Hawaii Five-O ended, Jack Lord's fellow cast-members would recall that it was his driven, perfectionist attitude that raised standards and helped make the show better.